Measter/Tomato/README.md

   * Generic Clock
   * SPC-2000
   * SPED-3
+  * M35FD - Experimental
 * Accurate 100 KHz timing
 * Modular - use Tomato in your own projects easily
 * Load up [Organic](https://github.com/SirCmpwn/Organic) listings for better debugging
-* Record LEM-1802 output as an animated GIF
+* Record LEM-1802 and SPED-3 displays as an animated GIF
 * Use any number of devices in any configuration

 And many more features are included.